Hitler’s astounding success and the fall of Belgium, Holland, and France put England in a conciliatory mood.

 The expansion of the Executive Council to include more Indians

-The establishment of an advisory war council, giving full weight to minority opinion
+The establishment of an advisory war council, giving full weight to the minority opinion

 The recognition of Indians’ right to frame their own constitution (after the end of the war)